 The applicant can provide evidence of compliance with government and council regulations, if requested/required

-The applicant can verify the provenance of all items for sale and that they are all grown, caught, or made by the applicant or other local growers and makers within km of the Bell, Clarence, Dargan or Newnes Junction.
+The applicant can verify the provenance of all items for sale and that they are all grown, caught, or made by the applicant or other local growers and makers within 200km of the Bell, Clarence, Dargan or Newnes Junction.
 NB.
 Preference is given to growers and makers located within the Bell, Clarence, Dargan & Newnes Junction localities.

 The applicant demonstrates commitment to upholding the Code of Conduct